On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Algorithmic Details and Derivations

 This generalization has a few nice properties.
 First, when all objectives are equally preferred, the $\alpha_k$ are all equal and it reduces to a straightforward probabilistic factorization of independent events: $p(\{R_k\}_{k=1}^K) = \prod_k p(R_k)$.
 Second, any vanishing $\alpha_k$ leads to an objective being ignored.

 Consider the intractable marginal likelihood $L$ that we wish to maximize, then introduce variational distributions $q_k$ and expand as follows

-Since the KL divergence is a non-negative quantity, this last equation shows that $L$ lower-bounds the quantity we wish to maximize, namely $F$.
+Since the KL divergence is a non-negative quantity and the $\alpha_k$ are all positive, this last equation shows that $L$ lower-bounds the quantity we wish to maximize, namely $F$.
 Whether we call it expectation-maximization or improvement-projection, the steps are as follows: \begin{enumerate} \item tighten the gap between the lower bound $L$ and $F$ at the current iterate $\theta_i$, by maximizing $L$ with respect to $q_k$ while keeping $\theta = \theta_i$ fixed, then \item maximize the lower bound $L$ with respect to $\theta$, holding $q_k$ fixed to the solution of step 1. \end{enumerate} Formally, these two steps result in the following optimization problems

 where in the second step we removed terms that do not depend on $\theta$.
 These steps are respectively referred to as the E- and M-step in the statistics literature, and improvement and projection in policy optimization.
-While these two optimization problems seem decoupled from the original goal of maximizing $F$, the connection with the EM algorithm allows us to enjoy the guarantee that iterates $\theta_i$ obtained in this way lead to improvements in $F$.
+While these two optimization problems seem decoupled from the original goal of maximizing $F$, the connection with the EM algorithm allows us to benefit from the guarantee that iterates $\theta_i$ obtained in this way lead to improvements in $F$.